Delivering Reliability in Additive Manufacturing with Quality Control

-In 2019 Domin became the first company in the world to sell an off the shelf product manufactured using metal Additive Manufacturing (AM).
-Being the first meant having to solve problems without accepted solutions.
+In 2019, Domin became the first company in the world to sell an off-the-shelf product manufactured using metal Additive Manufacturing.
+Being the first meant having to solve problems and create quality control measures without accepted solutions.

-One of the core challenges with adopting any new production process is the controls required to achieve consistency for product reliability.
+One of the core challenges with adopting any new production process is the quality control required to achieve consistency for product reliability.
 The most likely failure for our products is material fatigue under repetitive loading.

-The fundamental question is: how do we ensure metal AM achieves near zero operating fatigue failures?
+The fundamental question is: how do we ensure metal Additive Manufacturing achieves near zero operating fatigue failures?